 - Full-time students, who can be paid 85 percent of the Arkansas minimum wage if they are working up to 20 hours per week.

 Yes.
-As part of the ballot measure passed in November 2018, known as Issue 5, the state minimum wage will increase over the next three years.
-The minimum wage will increase to $10.00 in 2020, and $11.00 in 2021.
+As part of the ballot measure passed in November 2018, known as Issue 5, the state minimum wage will increase one more time in 2021.
+The minimum wage will increase to $11, which is still under the living wage in Little Rock.

-Considering the series of upcoming wage increases, it’s important to take proactive measures to ensure your business is prepared.
+Considering the Arkansas minimum wage increase, it’s important to take proactive measures to ensure your business is prepared.